e-clearing-net/OCHP/OCHP-direct.md

 ## Basic Principles of OCHPdirect

-The OCHP direct Interface describes a set of methods to control charging sessions in an EVSE operator's backend.
+The OCHPdirect Interface describes a set of methods to control charging sessions in an EVSE operator's backend.
 While dedicated methods in the clearing house's interface extend its functionality to provide remote services, the actual service requests are sent between